ryanve/dime/README.md

 // ... works for any of the props/methods listed above

-dime(elem) // wrapper for element-based methods (accepts native DOM elements, document, or window) dime(elem).rectangle() // cross-browser getBoundingClientRect (.top/.bottom/.left/.right/.width/.height) dime(elem).offset() // coordinates relative to the document (.top/.bottom/.left/.right/.width/.height)
+dime(elem) // wrapper for element-based methods (accepts native DOM elements, document, or window) dime(elem).rectangle() // cross-browser getBoundingClientRect: .top/.bottom/.left/.right/.width/.height dime(elem).offset() // coordinates relative to the document: .top/.bottom/.left/.right/.width/.height
 dime(elem).get(index) // applicable when dime is paired w/ a query engine (index -1 gets the last elem) dime(elem).element() // if elem (index 0) is a DOM element, get it.
 Otherwise get the documentElement.